jeetshah1110/UserLogin-Windows-Service/README.md

 # UserLogin-Windows-Service
-This service maintains a log of user that is currently logged into system and login time
+This service maintains a log of user that is currently logged into system and login time.
+Change the userlogin properties of service and set username to current user before starting the service.